In the application, you will indicate your preference for a thematic track and profile, and your application will be assessed with this in mind.

 If any of the original documents is not in English we additionally need an official English translation by a sworn translator.

 When you are filling your application you will be requested to indicate your preferred track and profile.
 Based on that, your academic admission will be assessed.
 Your definite choice of track will be confirmed after confirmation of financial support and after an online meeting with the IHE coach.
-Please check the information on the website to find out if your preferred profile is offered under your preferred track.
-Not all combinations are possible. (link naar de verschillende combinaties)
+Please check the information on this page to find out whether or not your preferred profile is offered under your preferred track.

 You can only submit one application for the MSc programme in Water and Sustainable Development.